- Chart

 Strengths

-- Strong brand recognition in its core markets
+- Strong brand recognition within its target demographic.

 Weaknesses